 Filming In Tsavo National Park

-The beauty of filming in Tsavo National Park.
 Tsavo National Park was set up in the year of 1948.
 It is the largest National Park in Kenya.
 The Park is partitioned into the east and western sectors.
 These two sectors of the park are intersected by the Nairobi to Mombasa railway and road.
-The park is popular for its big populations of wildlife.
-The park has large elephants, lions, buffaloes, hippos cheetahs, leopards, lesser kudu, zebras, porcupine , hyrax, wild dogs, mongoose and crocodiles.
-When filming in this park, you will see the Yatta plateau which is one of the longest larva flows, mzima springs, Ngulia Rhino sanctuary, Lugard falls and caves which are all found in the park.
+The park is popular for its large population of wildlife.
+The park has large elephants, lions, buffaloes, hippos, cheetahs, leopards, lesser kudu, zebras, porcupines, hyraxes, wild dogs, mongooses, and crocodiles.
+When filming in this park, you will see the Yatta plateau, which is one of the longest lava flows, Mzima Springs, Ngulia Rhino Sanctuary, Lugard Falls, and caves, which are all found in the park.

 What you need to film in Kenya

 Most importantly, you will be required to have a filming permit that is issued by the Kenya film commission.
-For you to get this permit, you must submit a letter and a form application that talks about your shoot, its synopsis , reason for the shoot and anything else required.
-The application process for the filming permit takes a short period and within 48 hours, the application is processed.
-Contact us at Film crew fixers to arrange this for you.
+For you to get this permit, you must submit a letter and a form application that talks about your shoot, its synopsis , the reason for the shoot, and anything else required.
+The application process for the filming permit takes a short period, and within 48 hours, the application is processed.
+Contact us at Africa Fixers to arrange this for you.

-In addition to the filming permit, you will need special passes that work as worm permits for media crews each visitor is required to pay 155usd to the Immigration Department for a special pass before engaging in any film shooting.
-We highly recommend that you travel after all the necessary filming paperwork has been covered to avoid any kind of inconveniences.
+In addition to the filming permit, you will need special passes that work as work permits for media crews.
+Each visitor is required to pay 155 USD to the Immigration Department for a special pass before engaging in any film shooting.
+We highly recommend that you travel after all the necessary filming paperwork has been covered to avoid any kind of inconvenience.

-Kenya is does not have a carnet system and for that reason, equipment has to be cleared through a bonded agent.
+Kenya does not have a carnet system, and for that reason, equipment has to be cleared through a bonded agent.
 1% of the value of the equipment is paid to have it temporarily allowed in for your shoot.
-This amount is paid to the customs department of kenya.
+This amount is paid to the customs department of Kenya.

 What is needed for press accreditation in Kenya

 All members of the crew are supposed to have accreditation.
 Without it, you cannot be allowed to film in Kenya.
 Press accreditation has to be done through a local fixer agent.
 This requirement is mandatory for all applications to make feature films or documentaries.
-Every member of the crew is required to fill a Kenya Film License Form (which we normally send to you) with all details.
-After scanning it is sent back to us with a copy of the original passport and a passport sized photograph.
+Every member of the crew is required to fill out a Kenya Film License Form (which we normally send to you) with all details.
+After scanning, it is sent back to us with a copy of the original passport and a passport-sized photograph.
 The whole process of media accreditation takes about two to three weeks.

 Vehicle and Transportation Services

-Film Crew Fixers will help you organize transport for film crews to film in Kenya.
-The transportation services all depend on your interest, the nature of the roads and the schedule.
-For us to have a final estimate how much it will cost in terms of fuel, we will need to look at your filming schedule to have an established mileage and distance to be traveled.
-We also organize both charter and scheduled air transport for those that are interested in flying to reduce the number of hours.
+Africa Fixers will help you organize transport for film crews to film in Kenya.
+The transportation services all depend on your interest, the nature of the roads, and the schedule.
+For us to have a final estimate of how much it will cost in terms of fuel, we will need to look at your filming schedule to have an established mileage and distance to be traveled.
+We also organize both charter and scheduled air transport for those who are interested in flying to reduce the number of hours.

 Lodging and accommodation.